EarthMC/EMCAPI/docs/towns.md

-      "isForSale": false, // True if the town is for sale "hasNation": true, // True if the town has a nation "hasOverclaimShield": false, // True if the town currently has an overclaim shield "outsidersCanSpawn": false, // True if the town allows outsiders to teleport.
+      "isForSale": false, // True if the town is for sale "hasNation": true, // True if the town has a nation "hasOverclaimShield": false, // True if the town currently has an overclaim shield "canOutsidersSpawn": false, // True if the town allows outsiders to teleport },
-    },
     "stats": {
       "numTownBlocks": 473, // The total number of town blocks the town has